arillo/schnauze/Readme.md

 # [schnauze.io](https://schnauze.io)

+Record, share and listen to geo-localised audio messages.
+Find new stories and give more lifetime to the one you love!

 ![Alt schnauze.io](public/images/home/mockup2.png "schnauze.io")

+#### Record audio messages

+With Schnauze you can record geo-localised audio snippets.
+Simply press and hold the record button and start speaking to place and share your message on the map!

+#### Listen to messages around you

-Schnauze is an iOS app build with Meteor.
-You can record and share geo-localised audio snippets and listen to others that are close to your location.
-Audio messages have a limited life but if you like them you can extend their presence on the map.
+You can listen to all the audio files that are close enough to your location.
+Simply tap on them in the map or navigate through them in the list view.

+#### Extend life of a snippet

+If you like what you are listening you can extend the life of an audio message in the map.
+Tap on ‘Extend life’ to give more time to that audio snippet.

 ## Created for the [Meteor hackaton 2015](http://meteor-2015.devpost.com/)